thomas-ryan-crosby/hoa-amenities/TEST_PLAN.md

 - Please report any issues, bugs, or confusing experiences
 - Feel free to test edge cases and unusual scenarios
 - All feedback is welcome, even if it's just "this feels weird"
+- **This test plan is a GUIDE, not a strict script** - feel free to explore, go off script, and test things in any order you like!
+- We welcome feedback on **style, formatting, features, design, colors, fonts, spacing, or anything else** you notice

 ---